Back to the SRP News

 An Enthusiastic PARC Leader

 PARC is an amazing place.
-How we all currently use a computer came out of PARC: personal computing (windows, WYSIWIG, MSWord); networking (ethernet, WiFi); PostScript; Laser Printing; Object Oriented programming; Voice over IP; palm and tablet computing.
-Since being established in 1970, PARC has spawned a trillion US$ in businesses which includes products from Apple (MacIntosh), Adobe, and 3Com.
+How we all currently use a computer came out of PARC: personal computing (windows, WYSIWIG, MSWord), networking (ethernet, WiFi), PostScript, laser printing, object oriented programming, voice over IP, palm and tablet computing, to name some.
+Since its founding in 1970, PARC has created over a trillion dollars in value, joining the elite ranks of Apple, Adobe, and 3Com.

-PARC is currently working on a number of breakthrough technologies, including approaches to radiate energy back into space and best-in-class carbon capture materials and processes to mitigate global warming.
-They are working on next generation augmented reality assistance systems that help perform physical tasks such as repairing airplanes or performing surgery and tools to democratize production to enable smaller firms and less experienced engineers to design and manufacture sophisticated products.
+PARC is currently working on a number of breakthrough technologies, including mechanisms to radiate energy back into space and best-in-class carbon capture materials and processes to mitigate global warming.
+They are also working on next generation augmented reality assistance systems that help perform physical tasks, such as repairing airplanes or performing surgery, as well as tools to democratize production to enable smaller firms and less-experienced engineers to design and manufacture sophisticated products.

-The diversity of ideas and backgrounds (they have over 20 nationalities) engages Jan’s curiosity and makes it an invigorating place to work.
+The diversity of ideas and backgrounds on Jan's team—which represents over 20 nationalities—engages Jan’s curiosity and makes it an invigorating place to work.

 image